anamariap1999/anamariap1999/README.md

 - 👋 Hi, I’m @anamariap1999
-- 👀 I’m interested in pYTHON & C++/C# programming, CyberSecurity and Game Development
+- 👀 I’m interested in Python & C++/C# programming, CyberSecurity and Game Development
 - 🌱 I’m currently preparing for CCNP & CCIE SCOR Exam and working on a personal development project involving Unreal engine
 - 💞️ I’m looking to collaborate on Web development/ Python/ Networking/ PenTesting/ Game development projects
 - 📫 You can reach me at anamariap1999@yahoo.com as well as https://blankinmotion.com/, blankinmotion@gmail.com